scott-whitehurst/borg-ai/README.md

 Recycle:
 Based on user input, move a file to the trash directory - consider configuring a cron job to empty this at the start of every month

+Game:
+Play a game of rock, paper, scissors with the user - there is probably a simpler way to code this, but for now it seems to give fair odds